mrbusche/backseatfan.com/_posts/2010-08-10-brian-cushing-blames-medical-condition-on-positive-substance-test.md

   </p>

   <p>
-    &#8220;He has cooperated with us 100 percent,&#8221; McNair said. &#8220;We've satisfied ourselves that there are no health issues, and also that there was no evidence at all that he's done anything at all that was not proper.&#8221;
+    "He has cooperated with us 100 percent," McNair said.
+"We've satisfied ourselves that there are no health issues, and also that there was no evidence at all that he's done anything at all that was not proper."
   </p>

   <p>